postwil2000/WPCreative_SITE/content/special_projects/stillsGallery/index.md

 gallery = true
 +++

 Not everything has to be moving.
-Sometimes an image is all it takes.
-I really like making images, whether moving or otherwise.
+Sometimes a single image is all it takes.
+My whole life I've been making images, whether drawn, rendered or captured as a photo.
+Here's a small selection of photographic work.

-Ask me about ordering prints.
+Like what you see?
+Interested in a print?
+Feel free to reach out!

-{{ gallery() }}
+{{ gallery2() }}